nekear/crrt/README.md

 ## Detailed features description
-As I said in the section "[Introduction](#introduction)", my goal was to make a viable product, which is why it was implemented a lot of interesting functionality, such as a separate module of driver management, driver panel, renting "availability" of certain cars on dates ranges, etc.
+As I said in the section "[Motivation](#motivation)", my goal was to make a viable product, which is why it was implemented a lot of interesting functionality, such as a separate module of driver management, driver panel, renting "availability" of certain cars on dates ranges, etc.

 All that stuff is described in more detail in the appropriate categories.